Symbology for elliptic multiple polylogarithms and the symbol prime: Introduction

 Our good understanding of MPLs is to a large extend due to the Hopf algebra structure underlying these functions \cite{Gonch2,Goncharov:2010jf,Brown:2011ik,Duhr:2011zq,Duhr:2012fh}, and in particular the symbol \cite{Goncharov:2010jf}.
-The symbol map associates to each MPL $f$ a simple tensor product, $\mathcal{S}(f)=\sum \log(\phi_{i_1})\otimes\dots\otimes \log(\phi_{i_k})$.
-The entries in this tensor product, called symbol letters, are logarithms of rational or algebraic functions $\phi_i$ of the kinematic invariants.
+The symbol map associates to each MPL $f$ a simple tensor product, $\mathcal{S}(f)=\sum \log(\phi_{i_1})\otimes\dots\otimes \log(\phi_{i_k})$. \footnote{Note that in contrast to much of the literature on MPLs, we are not suppressing the $\log$ in the notation.} The entries in this tensor product, called symbol letters, are logarithms of rational or algebraic functions $\phi_i$ of the kinematic invariants.
 Since a tensor product is easy to manipulate, and the identities of the symbol letters, $\log(a)+\log(b)=\log(ab)$, are well understood, the symbol provides a powerful way of finding identities between MPLs and for simplifying expressions.
 The symbol moreover manifests physical properties of the corresponding function.
 For example, the first entry of the symbol describes the discontinuities, which are heavily restricted in particular in massless theories resulting in so-called first-entry conditions \cite{Gaiotto:2011dt}.
 Moreover, discontinuities in overlapping channels are forbidden by the so-called Steinmann conditions \cite{Steinmann,Steinmann2}, restricting which symbol letter in the second entry can follow a particular letter in the first entry.
-The symbol has made enormous progress possible for quantities consisting of MPLs, both in relation to phenomenology and more formal studies, including in particular powerful bootstrap techniques \cite{Dixon:2011pw,Dixon:2011nj,Dixon:2013eka,Dixon:2014voa,Dixon:2014iba,Drummond:2014ffa,Dixon:2015iva,Caron-Huot:2016owq,Dixon:2016apl,Dixon:2016nkn,Drummond:2018caf,Caron-Huot:2019vjl,Li:2016ctv,Almelid:2017qju,Dixon:2020bbt,Dixon:2022rse,Abreu:2020jxa,Chicherin:2020umh,Dixon:2012yy,Chestnov:2020ifg,He:2021fwf,Drummond:2017ssj,Chicherin:2017dob,Caron-Huot:2018dsv,Henn:2018cdp,He:2021non,He:2021eec,Heller:2019gkq,Heller:2021gun,Duhr:2021fhk}.
+The symbol has made possible enormous progress for quantities consisting of MPLs, both in relation to phenomenology and more formal studies, including in particular powerful bootstrap techniques \cite{Dixon:2011pw,Dixon:2011nj,Dixon:2013eka,Dixon:2014voa,Dixon:2014iba,Drummond:2014ffa,Dixon:2015iva,Caron-Huot:2016owq,Dixon:2016apl,Dixon:2016nkn,Drummond:2018caf,Caron-Huot:2019vjl,Li:2016ctv,Almelid:2017qju,Dixon:2020bbt,Dixon:2022rse,Abreu:2020jxa,Chicherin:2020umh,Dixon:2012yy,Chestnov:2020ifg,He:2021fwf,Drummond:2017ssj,Chicherin:2017dob,Caron-Huot:2018dsv,Henn:2018cdp,He:2021non,He:2021eec,Heller:2019gkq,Heller:2021gun,Duhr:2021fhk}.